 Review: The best part of this M&A book is it delivers what it suggests.
 That means you don’t need to read this book with a grain of salt.
-You can pick up this book if you are one of the professionals who are struggling with integration after the merger or acquisition.
-This book distils the concepts to three aspects of the organizations – people, process and technology.
+However, you can pick up this book if you are one of the professionals struggling with integration after a merger or acquisition.
+This book distills the concepts to three aspects of the organization – people, process, and technology.
 So once you read and apply the information in real businesses, you would find that the integration process has eased up.
-What more you can expect from one book?
+What more can you expect from one book?

 Best takeaways from this Top book on Mergers and Acquisitions

 - This book is 192 pages long; there is no fluff, only solid advice.

 - You will learn how you would be able to prevent integration failure by creating an in-house integration management office to handle integration issues.

 - You will get a sample integration playbook to help you build core competencyCore CompetencyThe core competencies in business refer to its resources and unique fundamental capabilities that distinguish it from market competitors.
 It is an essential component of marketing strategy leading to brand recognition and business growth.
 The concept serves to be useful for companies focusing on multiple product lines and operating more than one business unit at a time. within companies.